 Over the last thirty years, David Gill Gallery has evolved into a global presence, exhibiting in Basel, Dubai, London, Miami, New York, San Francisco and Shanghai.
 Its vibrant contemporary program features collaborations with leading international Artists, Architects and Designers including Barnaby Barford, Mattia Bonetti, the Campana Brothers, Sir David Chipperfield, Michele Oka Doner, the late Dame Zaha Hadid, Jorge Pardo, Gaetano Pesce, and Fredrikson Stallard.
 Works from the gallery can be found in esteemed private and public collections, including the Victoria and Albert Museum in London and the Museum of Modern Art in San Francisco.

 David Gill is a benefactor of museums and public institutions worldwide.
 He has supported major exhibitions, including the seminal 2014 Gaetano Pesce retrospective at the Zaha Hadid designed Maxxi Museum in Rome, as well as shows at Le Grand Hornu in Belgium, the MAD Museum in New York, and the Fondazione Berengo in Venice.
 David Gill collaborated on the Summer Artist residencies at Hydra Projects, with Garouste and Bonetti (1996) and Grayson Perry (1999), who he first exhibited in 1992.

 David Gill has been honoured both with the Chevalier of the Ordre des Arts & des Lettres and as Officier of the Ordre des Arts & des Lettres.
-A book on David’s life and work is being written by Meredith Etherington-Smith and will be published in Fall 2018 and is available to pre-order here.
+A book on David’s life and work is being written by Meredith Etherington-Smith.
+It will be published in Fall 2018 and is available to pre-order here.